-If an individual has less than 10 years but more than 3 years on his/her national insurance record, then they are entitled to make voluntary contributions to enhance their national insurance record.
+If an individual has less than 10 years but more than 3 years on his/her national insurance record, then they may be entitled to make voluntary contributions to enhance their national insurance record and thereby secure a UK state pension.

 For individuals with both pre and post 5th April 2016 national insurance contributions the state pension entitlement is the aggregate of: